zerocodes99/simple-java-programs/README.md

 # simple-java-programs
-Writing some basic java program.
+Here to just write some simple java programs.